bvraghav/elevator-pitch-d016y/README.md

 6. Assumes that the signal propagation and computation may incur a max latency, configurable as `LAT`.

-We may see each signal of stoppage at any level may be treated as a destination insertion into a traversal path, and thus adding the destination and shortest connecting paths.
+We may see that each signal of stoppage would trigger a destination insertion into a traversal path, and thus adding the destination and shortest connecting paths.
 The advantage of this solution is that while maintaining the graph structure, the optimal paths are baked into the algorithm like a greedy approach.

 Another encoded solution is to maintain three queues, one for each direction of traversal at any given